FHFA-OIG Privacy Office

 - Provide documentation on the flow of personal information and information requirements within FHFA systems.

-FHFA-OIG has issued two PIAs:
+FHFA-OIG has issued three PIAs:

 Computer Matching Notices and Agreements